BlueR00K/Note_Book_PY/OOP/polymorphism.md

 ## 8. Best Practices

-- Use polymorphism to write flexible, extensible, and maintainable code.
+- Use polymorphism to write code that is flexible, extensible, and easy to maintain.
-- Prefer duck typing and interfaces over type checks.
+- Prefer duck typing and interfaces over explicit type checks (e.g., avoid `isinstance()` unless necessary).
-- Use ABCs for formal interfaces when needed.
-- Avoid unnecessary complexity—keep interfaces simple.
+- Use abstract base classes (ABCs) when you need to enforce a contract or interface.
+- Keep interfaces simple and focused—avoid adding unnecessary methods.
+- Document the expected interface for your classes and functions.
+- Test your code with different types to ensure true polymorphic behavior.

 ---